Skill Sheet: What You Will Learn Here

 • Nifty 50: 50 underlying securities make up the NSE’s Nifty index.

 • Nifty IT: Here, shares of information technology (IT) make up the underlying securities.
-The fortunes of these futures will depend on the performance of the overall sector.
+The fortunes of these index futures will depend on the performance of the overall sector.

 • S&P BSE Bankex: These futures consist of banking stocks listed on the Sensex.